-Long tail SEO is the use of longer, more detailed phrases as keywords.
+Long-tail SEO is the use of longer, more detailed keyword phrases in URLs.
 These keywords are more specific than shorter core terms, consisting of three or more words.
-Whilst long tail keywords are less common, they are more valuable to businesses; they tend to generate higher quality leads, with higher rates of conversion to sales.
-Here’s an example:
+Whilst long-tail keywords are less common, they are more valuable to businesses; they tend to generate higher quality leads, with higher rates of conversion to sales.

-Using long tail SEO means that when a customer searches for a specific product, which you sell, other less suitable websites will be filtered out, and the customer will be more likely to reach your website, and quickly.
-To learn more about the value of long tail SEO, check out the infographic below created by hit tail.
+Using long-tail SEO means that when a customer searches for a specific product, which you sell, other less suitable websites will be filtered out, and the customer will be more likely to reach your business website.
+To learn more about the value of long-tail SEO, check out the infographic below created by hit tail.

 Article By Pankaj Shah | May 3rd, 2020 | Web designers

 Search engine optimisation is key if you want your content to be seen, and it’s a far superior way of getting clicks than paying to be on the first page of a Google search.
 Website structure, page optimisation, and link building all form part of SEO.
 Although it’s a pretty complex system overall, it can be fairly simple to learn the basics.
 Otherwise, employ a professional to do it for you.

 Facebook Ads or SEO: Where should you spend your time & money?

 So you’re considering investing in your online marketing strategy, you’ve narrowed it down to Facebook Ads or SEO, but which is best for you and your business?
 In this infographic, Boostlikes highlight the pros and cons of each.